 Awards are also important to the Society.
 The first to be established was the Wheatley Medal, introduced in 1960 by the Library Association (later CILIP, the Chartered Institute of Library and Information Professionals) in association with SI as an annual award for the compiler of the most outstanding index first published in Britain in the preceding year.
 CILIP ended their association with the Wheatley Medal after the 2003 award, and from 2005 to 2012 it was awarded by SI alone.
 The Carey Award for outstanding services to indexing was established in 1977 in memory of SI’s first president, Gordon V. Carey, and the Bernard Levin Award for outstanding services to SI, which celebrates the journalist and author who tirelessly supported indexers and indexing, followed in 2000, both as occasional awards.
 And in 2002 the Betty Moys Prize was established as an annual prize for the best newly accredited indexer, initially funded by a generous legacy left to the society by the distinguished law librarian and legal indexer Betty Moys.

 Conferences are now held annually and are a great way to network with colleagues, make new friends and keep up to date with the latest developments in indexing.
 The first one-day conference was in 1961, held jointly with ASLIB (Association for Information Management).
 As with the training courses, the first few conferences were held in London, before moving out to regional venues and moving to a two-day format.
 Occasionally they have moved even further afield; to Hvar, off the coast of Yugoslavia in 1989, Dublin in 1997 and Middelburg in Holland in 2010.
-The first joint conference with SfEP was held in 2015, and a parallel conference with SfEP is planned for 2018.
-(Our close links with the SfEP are outlined in this selective history prepared for the 2015 conference.)
-Special anniversaries have been celebrated in 1978 (the 21st anniversary conference held in Digby Stuart College, Roehampton), 2007 (the 50th anniversary conference, held in Whitelands College, Roehampton) and 2017 (the 60th anniversary conference, to be held in St Anne’s College, Oxford.
+The first joint conference with SfEP (now CIEP) was held in 2015 and a parallel conference in 2018.
+(Our close links with CIEP are outlined in this selective history prepared for the 2015 conference.)
+Special anniversaries have been celebrated in 1978 (the 21st anniversary conference held in Digby Stuart College, Roehampton), 2007 (the 50th anniversary conference, held in Whitelands College, Roehampton) and 2017 (the 60th anniversary conference, held at St Anne’s College, Oxford).

 At first the Society was run by a Council, but as the membership grew it became obvious that a new approach to the organisation was needed.
 A review took place in 2003, and was followed in 2004 by the implementation of a new system of governance and management.
 The Council was replaced by a smaller Executive Board and a Consultative Committee which represented the wider, grass-roots membership, and more of the administrative work was undertaken by full and part-time paid staff in the Society’s offices in Sheffield.
 In 2007, as well as celebrating its golden anniversary, the Society became incorporated as a company limited by guarantee: the Executive Board became a Board of Directors, which has to run the Society in accordance with the Companies Act, and a code of conduct and a disciplinary procedure were established.
 This was followed in 2009 by revision of the membership structure to include Student, MSocInd, MSocInd (Adv) and Fellowship grades for qualified members, and ordinary and student membership for those without formal qualifications.